Ys vs. Trails in the Sky

-Ys vs. Trails in the Sky: Alternative Saga is a 2010 crossover fighting game developed and published by Nihon Falcom.
-Similar to the concept of Super Smash Bros. and Dissidia Final Fantasy, the game involves players choosing a character and participating in up to four-player fights against other characters sourced from Falcom's Ys and Trails role-playing game series.
-It released only in Japan for the PlayStation Portable on July 29.
+is a 2010 crossover fighting game by Nihon Falcom.
+The game involves players choosing a character and participating in up to four-player fights against other characters from Falcom's Ys and Trails role-playing game series.
+It was released in Japan for the PlayStation Portable in 2010, with an English version released by Refint/games for Nintendo Switch, PlayStation 4, PlayStation 5, and Windows in 2025.

 Gameplay

 Ys vs. Trails in the Sky plays as a crossover fighting game, similar in concept the Super Smash Bros., Dissidia Final Fantasy, and Tales of VS, in which the player chooses characters taken from a series and directs them in a fight against characters from other franchises.
 It takes its roster from two of Nihon Falcom's series, Ys and Trails, and is played from a top-down perspective.

 The game contains a story mode, where a player goes through a series of battles while experiencing story sequences in between.
 Five separate difficulty settings are available.
 Additionally, local multiplayer of up to four players is also available via an ad hoc connection.
 Battles may be played both competitively and cooperatively.